oscarvargash/biol_550_2022/week_05/README.md

 ShowTrees
 ```

-Beacause we have more than a 100 trees, a good strategy is to summarize our results into a concensus tree.
+Because we have more than a 100 trees, a good strategy is to summarize our results into a concensus tree.

 ```
 contree